mitchnegus/CS289_mnegus/HW06/Code/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 CODE - HW06 - CompSci 289A

-The code for this assignment includes ...
-Descriptions of the files are below:
+The code for this assignment includes the following files:

 * HW06_utils.py					-utility module with functions to load & format data files
 * neuralnet.py						-implementation of decision tree (class)